rss

 Lloyd Irvin Biography

 Loyd Irvin was introduced to Martial Arts at the tender age of 3, being initiated through Tae Kwon Do.
 As he progressed in life, he also wrestled (which he started in 1983).
 By the time he hit college, however, he left martial arts aside to move on to more traditional sports.
-It was only years later, after watching UFC I that the martial arts bug started growing again within Lloyd.
+It was only years later, after watching UFC I that the martial arts “bug” returned.

-After watching Royce Gracie perform in the early UFC’s, Lloyd Irvin decided to come back to martial arts, though there weren’t many places to train jiu jitsu in his native Maryland.
-Lloyd tried to move to California, where BJJ was already spreading, but the exorbitant prices of the local clubs led him to give up on the idea.
-Irvin returned to Maryland and there, at a local Karate tournament, he met a man wearing a Gracie Jiu Jitsu t-shirt who would change his life forever, his name was Brian Welsh.
-Lloyd immediately established contact with Brian who practiced BJJ with his friends (without proper instruction) twice a week, and invited Irvin to join him, an invitation he gladly accepted.
+After watching Royce Gracie perform in the early UFCs, Lloyd decided to come back to martial arts and jiu-jitsu in particular.
+There weren’t many places to train the Gracie art in his native state of Maryland and for that reason, Lloyd tried to move to California, where BJJ was already spreading.
+Unfortunately, the exorbitant prices of the local clubs led him to give up on the idea.
+Irvin returned to Maryland and there, at a local Karate tournament, he met a man wearing a Gracie Jiu-Jitsu t-shirt who would change his life forever, his name was Brian Welch.
+Lloyd immediately introduced himself to Brian who practiced BJJ with his friends (without proper instruction) twice a week.
+He invited Irvin to join them, an invitation he gladly accepted.

-Shortly after, that same friend (Brian Welsh) also found out about a new BJJ gym that was being run in Rockville, MD. which was named Yamasaki/Dalla.
-Lloyd Irvin immediately travelled to this gym, where he met and took the class of Mario Yamasaki and Leo Dalla.
-Irvin enjoyed the class so much, he enrolled that same day and paid the $100 necessary for the unlimited classe package, he was 26 years old at the time.
+Shortly after, that same friend (Welch) also found out about a new BJJ gym that was being run in Rockville, MD. which was named Yamasaki/Dalla.
+Lloyd Irvin visited this gym, where he met and took the class of Mario Yamasaki and Leo Dalla.
+Irvin enjoyed the class so much, he enrolled that same day and paid the $100 necessary for the unlimited class package, he was 26 years old at the time.

-Upon his return to the United States, Lloyd Irvin made better use of his marketing degree at Blue State University and released a series of advertising campaigns to divulge the Jiu Jitsu School.
-His aggressive campaigns earned him many students, but they were highly frowned upon by the grappling community as fears that his “Americanized” approach to the sport might dilute it.
-Fortunately for BJJ, and against what many believed would happen Lloyd Irvin managed to keep the standard of his team, and produced several quality students in different belt divisions.
-Fighters like Mike Fowler, JT Torres and even Ryan Hall (who would later part ways with Lloyd Irvin).
+Upon his return to the United States, Lloyd Irvin made better use of his marketing degree at Blue State University and released a series of advertising campaigns to spread the name of his Jiu Jitsu School.
+His aggressive advertising campaigns earned him many students, but they were highly frowned upon by the grappling community as fears that his “Americanized” approach to the sport could dilute it.
+Fortunately for BJJ, and against what many believed would happen, Lloyd Irvin managed to keep a high standard in his team, producing several quality students in different belt divisions.
+Grapplers like Mike Fowler, JT Torres and Ryan Hall.

 In 2001 Lloyd Irvin had a serious neck injury while competing which took him out of the mats for 13 months.
 Many doctors believed he would never return to the sport, but through healthy living and the necessary amount of luck, Irvin returned to the mats after the long yet necessary recovering period.

 In 2008 another breathtaking moment in Irvin’s life as two armed men entered Lloyd’s residence to rob it, taking his family hostage.
-In that same house however were none other then Lloyd Irvin himself, and professional MMA fighter Brandon Vera.
-Irvin made use of his self defense experience (Irvin is a black belt also in Judo and Combat Sambo) managed to disarm one of the attackers, while the other fled the location.
+In that same house however were none other than Lloyd Irvin himself, and professional MMA fighter Brandon Vera.
+Irvin made use of his self-defense experience to disarm one of the attackers, while the other fled the location.
 No one was hurt in the ordeal.

 Lloyd Irvin walks the walks talks the talk.
 No doubt he is a warrior!